When it comes to choosing influencers, a lot of brands work on the assumption that bigger is better, and go for people with the biggest numbers.

 Analyzing all of these factors can be time-consuming, and can involve looking at complex - and confusing - data like follower count and online reach.

-By using social listening combined with AI, however, you can build a profile of the right micro-influencers for your business, and can assess the likelihood of a successful campaign based on their online activity.
+By implementing powerful tools such as the Meltwater social influencer platform as well social listening and AIsocial listening combined with AI, however, you can build a profile of the right micro-influencers for your business, and can assess the likelihood of a successful campaign based on their online activity.

 Of course, successful campaigns are often market and culture specific.
 We’ve looked at this issue in-depth when it comes to influencer marketing in China, for example.
 Be sure to check out that post, too.